An Overtaking Trajectory Planning Framework Based on Spatio-temporal Topology and Reachable Set Analysis Ensuring Time Efficiency: Introduction

-Trajectory planning typically employs a two-layer hierarchical framework.
+\revmwl{Trajectory planning typically employs a two-layer hierarchical framework \cite{hu2025survey}}.
 The upper layer uses heuristic methods to provide reference trajectories for the lower layer, which relies on optimization-based methods to generate trajectories for vehicle control.
 The upper layer determines a collision-free initial path, primarily addressing which side the vehicle should pass on.
 Meanwhile, the lower layer refines this initial solution through numerical optimization, ensuring it meets more complex constraints and achieves higher performance requirements.
 A critical insight of this method is dividing the entire configuration space into a series of non-convex subspaces.
 The upper-layer search aims to provide the lower-layer trajectory planning with a good initial solution and a non-convex subspace, thereby enhancing the efficiency of trajectory planning.
 Upper-layer trajectory planning methods generally include sampling and search techniques, which can quickly generate a collision-free initial trajectory.
-However, these methods have two significant drawbacks.
-First, trajectories from different topological classes correspond to various overtaking behaviors, and traditional sampling or search methods cannot generate initial trajectories for these diverse classes.
-Second, since these methods can only produce a single optimal trajectory, they discard other potential trajectories from different topological classes.
-This limitation significantly reduces the solution space and can lead the lower-layer trajectory planning to become trapped in local optima or fail to find a solution.
+However, these methods have two significant drawbacks. \revmwl{First, distinct overtaking behaviors inherently require trajectories from different topological classes, yet traditional search or sampling techniques fail to provide diverse initial guesses that capture this topological variety~\cite{dixit2018trajectory,tian2025risk}.} \revmwl{Second, obstacles partition the environment into a non-convex feasible space, where continuous optimization algorithms typically converge only to the local optimum of their initial topology.
+Providing a single reference trajectory discards valuable alternative topologies, severely shrinking the solution space and often leaving lower-layer planners trapped in poor local minima}~\cite{rosmann2017integrated,ye2023std}.